TomLin19/YuFeng_Lin_Yang_Shengrong-Musicmixer/README.md

 Updated the music,
 created a music-mixer background,
-Drag and drop the 6 icons to the background,
+Drag and drop the 6 icons to the background improvement, Design improvement, start coding,

-Design finished,
-start coding,
+Final due: Week 13